-We can find out for sure by clicking on the competitor name in the table, which takes us to their Google My Business listing.
+We can find out for sure by clicking on the competitor name in the table, which takes us to their Google Business Profile.

-If the GMB name doesn’t match the name they use across their website, then we have two options:
+If the GBP name doesn’t match the name they use across their website, then we have two options:

-- ‘Suggest an edit’ on their Google My Business listing and hope that Google’s algorithms do the right thing and accept it.
+- ‘Suggest an edit’ on their Google Business Profile and hope that Google’s algorithms do the right thing and accept it.